pengpenglang/pengpenglang.github.io/_pages/about.md

 # 📝 Miscellaneous

-- My creed in life is “On the ship of life, be a happy pirate”.
+- My creed is “On the ship of life, be a happy pirate”.
 - Love to learn any interesting thing: 🏊️, 🏸, 🎸, 🎨, 🎮 and so on.